Divorce

 What is an annulment?

 With a divorce, the final result is the end of a marriage.
-With an annulment, a couple is legally recognized as never being married.
+With an annulment, a couple is legally recognized as never having been married.

 Attorney Morris at Richard L. Morris Co., L.P.A. offers his legal experience and prompt service to support you through your divorce case.
 Let us work for you and help you protect your interests when your family is changing!